North Carolina Highway 50: Cape Fear region

 The highway begins at Florida Avenue (SR 1555), in Topsail Beach, and goes northeast through the southern half of Topsail Island to Surf City, where it crosses over the Intracoastal Waterway and onto the mainland, in concurrency with NC 210.
 Entering Onslow County, it connects with US 17 at Holly Ridge.
 Entering back into Pender County, it crosses NC 53 at Maple Hill and skirts nearby Angola Bay State Game Land.
 In an event of emergency, NC 50 is designated and signed as an evacuation route for the coastal area.
 On Topsail Island, the highway is flanked predominantly by houses, with some view to Onslow Bay.
 Bicycle lanes also flank the highway in and around Surf City.
 North of Holly Ridge, the highway traverses through the Holly Shelter Swamp, Great Sandy Run Pocosin and Angola Swamp; most of which drains into the Cape Fear River.

 With a brief overlap with NC 41 at Chinquapin, NC 50 goes northwest to Kenansville, where it overlaps with NC 24 Business and begins its parallel with I-40.
 Continuing northwest, it connects with Warsaw and switches concurrency with US 117 to Faison.
 Continuing solo till Dobbersville, where it overlaps with NC 55, it goes west into Newton Grove then splits with NC 55 after crossing I-40 to go northwest again.
 At Benson, it overlaps briefly with both NC 242 and NC 27.
-Taking a more northerly direction now, it eventually enters Wake County, passing by Lake Benson and into Garner, where it begins its overlap with US 70.
+Taking a more northerly direction now, it eventually enters Wake County, having an interchange with NC 540 before passing by Lake Benson and into Garner, where it begins its overlap with US 70.

 The route is predominantly surrounded by farmland with the occasional city, where farmers bring their products to market.
 At McGee Crossroads and continuing northward, the farmland gives way to sleeper communities for the Raleigh area.